 Shop for LED Shoebox fixtures, replace 100W - 1500W HID - Replace or retrofit HID easily.
 Factory Direct Pricing and Free Shipping available.
-LED Shoebox Fixtures are designed to replace Metal Halide and High Pressure Sodium shoebox lights in parking lots and other public areas.
-Many of our LED shoebox lighting solutions are DLC Qualified for utility rebate eligibility.
+LED Shoebox Fixtures replace Metal Halide and High Pressure Sodium lights in parking lots and public areas.
+Our LED shoebox lighting solutions are DLC Qualified for utility rebate eligibility.

 Shoe box lighting is an effective way to illuminate large parking areas with ease.
-Fixture placement, along with the right optics, can lead to a widespread scope of lighting that is powerful and effective.
-With our collection of LED shoe box light fixtures, find the perfect way to illuminate parking lots of any size!
+Fixture placement, along with optics, can lead to a widespread scope of powerful lighting.
+With our collection of LED shoe box light fixtures, you'll find the perfect way to light parking lots of any size!
 Ask us for a free photometric evaluation.

 Shoebox lights provide an effective way to light up a large area with ease.
-The shape of the fixtures, combined with their placement, results in a widespread scope of light that is both powerful and effective.
-Shoebox lights are very important as they are used in areas where bright light is vital.
-They fill up spaces with light and enable surveillance cameras to capture everything with ease.
+Use of shoebox lights are important where bright light is vital.
+They light dim spaces and enable surveillance cameras to capture everything with ease.

-If you have been using traditional lighting technologies such as high intensity discharge lamps, this is the perfect time to upgrade to energy-efficient LED shoebox lights.
-These lights will save you a lot of money and drastically cut down your energy bills while improving the aesthetics of your outdoor space at the same time.
+If you've been using traditional lighting like HID lamps, this is the perfect time to upgrade.
+Make the switch to energy-efficient LED shoebox lights.
+These lights will save you a lot of money.
+They cut energy bills while improving aesthetics of outdoor spaces at the same time.

 LED shoebox lights combine classic design with versatility.
-These lights are versatile and can fit into existing lighting fixtures, allowing you to easily upgrade your lighting.
+These lights are versatile and can fit into existing lighting fixtures.
+This allows you to upgrade your lighting.
 They come in a myriad of wattages which range from 50 watts to 480 watts.
-LED shoebox lights can give off more than 60,000 lumens and directly replace 1000-watt, 1500-watt, or 2000-watt HID shoebox lights – as well as those with low wattages.
+LED shoebox lights can give off more than 60,000 lumens.
+They can replace up to 2000-watt HID shoebox lights – as well as those with low wattages.
 This is how efficient LED shoebox lights have become.

 Where are led shoebox lights used?

-Because we know that finding the best shoebox lights is not always easy, we have taken time to put together this article which provides you with all the information you need to choose the right shoebox lights.
+Finding the best shoebox lights is not always easy.
+So we have taken time to put together this article.
+It will give you all the information you need to choose the right shoebox lights.